Kitty Fisher: Legacy

 Music publisher Peter Thompson also published a country dance bearing her name in Volume II of Thompson's Complete Collection of 200 Country Dances published in 1764.
 During her lifetime, numerous books and articles claiming to tell her life story were published, although these were often spurious and make it difficult to separate biographical facts from the myth of Kitty Fisher.
 She was also included as a character in several eighteenth-century novels, including Chrysal by Charles Jonstone.
-Paulette Goddard played her in the 1945 blockbuster film Kitty, released by Paramount Pictures.
 A fictionalized version of Fisher, played by Kirsty MacColl, appeared in the 1991 Channel Four historic musical fantasy Ghosts of Oxford Street.